outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - the purpose of a function, app or other component should be to invalidate itself - so the final state of a function is erasing itself once the user doesnt need it
       - functions should be entitled to push back on general app or other containing structure intents, if they are capable of spotting a probleem that could cascade upward that the app or other structures cannot (just like an engineer can see problems that the organization or industry cannot bc of incentive conflicts, profit cycles, & other structures)

+    - democracy with an individual leader or group of elites/advisers/influencers which are treated as representatives of different population subsets is inherently contradictory - an alternative is in moving the leader to the same level as their adjacent advisers & other influencers, and giving them executive or majority/weighted/veto power over some decisions like whether to go to war, and the structure of the top advisers & the president would change according to needs
+      - do they need a consensus? then make sure the network of advisers has an odd number
+      - do they need an accurate resolution rather than an efficient one? then allow an even number & have regular re-calculations of votes until the issue is resolved
+    - the application of different analysis methods in calculating the different probable & relevant perspectives on an issue & the optimal structure of the issue should be integrated as AI voters into human decision systems, as an independent third party that is biased in its incentives embedded in its learning algorithm (which can be selected for relevant issues, like a bias toward priorities like accuracy or efficiency depending on what type of decision is required) but not biased by financial incentives

 ## diagram

     - diagram for workflow 1: